Alaska’s rocket ranges

 Engineers have to launch rockets at double digit temperatures

 If you have ever watched a space shuttle launch at Cape Canaveral, you remember how busy engineers and personnel work to get the start going.
 Now imagine this scenario in the middle of Alaska, in the middle of the night in the middle of winter, at sub-zero temperatures.
 Everything you touch with bare hands, freezes to your hands.
 Thus, the engineers and personnel have to bundle up in down parkas and down pants.
 This scenario does not sound very practical.
+Does it?

 Why is there a rocket launch range somewhere in the middle of nowhere?